-VanilleKipferl – Vanilla Crescent Cookies with Walnuts
+VanilleKipferl – Vanilla Crescent Cookies

 Looking for a traditional European Christmas cookie?
 Try Vanillekipferl!
 These vanilla butter cookies are made with walnuts and shaped to look like crescents.
 The coating of powdered sugar makes them delicious and beautiful.
 With only 6 ingredients, this treat is ready to eat in just 30 minutes!

 Pronounced va-nil-leh-kipp-feh-l with a German accent, vanillekipferl are popular butter cookies similar to shortbread that melt away when you bite into them.
 It’s tough to determine exactly where the recipe originated from, but it’s safe to say it’s of European descent (my guess would be German or Austrian).
 Regardless, these crescent cookies are popular around the holidays in many countries because they are simple to make and taste delicious!
 If you like European recipes, you may also like pfeffernüsse or sacher torte.

 Why this recipe works